 Once you submit Section 1 to begin your break, those 50 questions are permanently locked.
 You cannot return to review or change a single answer.
 Every flagged item in Section 1 must be resolved before you hit submit.
 Treat this submission as final.

 A practical timing note: the 15-minute break window includes the biometric re-entry scan when you return.
-I advise returning to the proctor within 10 minutes to give yourself buffer time before Section 2 begins — and to enter your second half without the pressure of a depleted clock.
+Aim to return to the proctor within 10 minutes to give yourself buffer time before Section 2 begins — and to enter your second half without the pressure of a depleted clock.

 Expert Strategies for AIGP Question Types